Tardive dyskinesia (TD)

-- you don’t normally make, and
+- you do not normally make

-- are totally out of your control
+- are totally out of your control.

 - lip smacking

-- moving your mouth or jaw
+- moving your mouth, jaw or tongue

 - movement in your hips

 - making noises or facial expressions you cannot control.

 These are slow and flowing movements.
 For example: